...

 • Project Galileo at Harvard is a repository of materials based on Peer Instruction and Just-in-Time Teaching.
 A broader collection of online resources supporting teaching and learning in physics and astronomy is comPADRE.

-• You have signed up for free Educator Access to Cramster, haven't you?
+• You have signed up for free Educator Access to Chegg, haven't you?
 Many of your students are probably paying $9.95/month to get access to detailed solutions to textbook problems at this site.
 Have you looked to see what they can see?

 • Finally, there are some great physics movies on the web (other than on YouTube).
-Try the classic Frame of Reference, the complete 52-program set of The Mechanical Universe and Beyond, and The Video Encyclopedia of Physics Demonstrations.
+Try the classic Frames of Reference, the complete 52-program set of The Mechanical Universe and Beyond, and The Video Encyclopedia of Physics Demonstrations.